-Writing tutors will help students with course papers, cover letters, and application essays.
-We will help students at any stage of the writing process: brainstorming ideas, developing a rough draft, or refining a polished draft.
-Short papers or sections of papers (ten pages or less) can now be submitted online for response (see our Web site for details).
+- Be helped with course papers, cover letters, and application essays. - Work on any stage of the writing process: brainstorming ideas, developing a rough draft, or refining a polished draft. - Learn about editing, citation, and documentation (MLA, APA, etc.). - Talk through their ideas and develop a revision plan.